Exercises

 Last updated: April 20, 2026

-A block is the base unit of content.
-Each planning day contains one or more blocks.
-A block = an exercise, a workout, or free content.
+An exercise is the base unit of content.
+Each planning day contains one or more exercises.
+An exercise can be a single movement, a full workout, or free-form content.

 Workout types